craftWolf/IntelliJ_Toy_Plugin/README.md

 2) Make sure the java file you want is opened and you are inside the editor
 3) Go to Tools -> Statistic Report;
     - Alternatively, you can press `Ctrl+Alt+M, S`
-4) Your report will be generated inside the `/statisticReport` folder
+4) Your report will be generated inside the `/statisticReport` folder (in the root of your project)

 ### Run without installation

-1) Download and install the plugin
-2)
+1) Clone this repository using SSH or HTTPS.
+2) Open the project (make sure `Use auto-import` is checked)
+3) Create a new configuration;
-2) Make sure the java file you want is opened and you are inside the editor
+    - Make sure the gradle project is selected
+    - In the *Tasks* field add `:runIde` and press *Ok*
+4) Run the plugin (Shift+F10)
+5) A new IDE window will appear, select your project
-3) Go to Tools -> Statistic Report;
+6) Go to Tools -> Statistic Report;
     - Alternatively, you can press `Ctrl+Alt+M, S`
-4) Your report will be generated inside the `/statisticReport` folder
+7) Your report will be generated inside the `/statisticReport` folder (in the root of your project)

 ### Generated method metrics